ioos/sensor-web-harvester/README.md

 ====================
 sensor-web-harvester is a Scala project that harvests sensor data from web sources.
 The data is then pushed to an SOS using the [sos-injection module](https://github.com/axiomalaska/sos-injection) project.
 SosInjector is a project that wraps an [Sensor Observation Service (SOS)](http://52north.org/communities/sensorweb/sos/).
 The sos-injection module provides Java classes to enter stations, sensors, and observations into an SOS.

 sensor-web-harvester is used to fill an SOS with observations from many well-known sensor sources (such as NOAA and NERRS).
 This project pulls sensor observation values from the source’s stations.
-It then formats the data to be placed into the user’s SOS by using the SosInjector.
+It then formats the data to be placed into the user’s SOS by using the sos-injector.
 The source stations used are filtered by a chosen bounding box area.

 The current sources that observations are pulled from are: